Intro to Cybersecurity

 Cryptography

 Cryptography requires encryption.
-With encryption, there are unlimited ways to conceal text from adversaries.
-From Caesar cipher to Zodiac letters, and from Enigma machines to Quantum encryption, they all have one thing in common: ciphers.
+With encryption, there are many ways to conceal text from adversaries.
+From Caesar ciphers to Zodiac letters, and from Enigma machines to Quantum encryption, they all have one thing in common: ciphers.

 There are four things to take note here.
 We have ciphertext, plaintext, key, and cipher.
-Here is a basic illustration of the process:
+Here is a basic illustration:

 Out of these four, the are two main ones: